Ford Model T: Mass production

+In 2002, Ford built a batch of six Model Ts as part of their 2003 centenary celebrations.
+These cars were assembled from new reproduction parts from third party companies and from some parts reproduced from the original drawings.
+The last of the six was used for publicity purposes in the UK.

 Price and production

 The moving assembly line system, which started on October 7, 1913, allowed Ford to reduce the price of his cars.
 As he continued to fine-tune the system, Ford was able to keep reducing costs significantly.
-As volume increased, he was able to also lower the prices due to some of the fixed costs being spread over a larger number of vehicles as large supply chain investments increased assets per vehicle.
-Other factors reduced the price such as material costs and design changes.
-As Ford had market dominance in North America during the 1910s, other competitors reduced their prices to stay competitive, while offering features that weren't available on the Model T such as a wide choice of colors, body styles and interior appearance and choices, and competitors also benefited from the reduced costs of raw materials and infrastructure benefits to supply chain and ancillary manufacturing businesses.
+As volume increased, he was able to also lower the prices due to some of the fixed costs being spread over a larger number of vehicles, and as large supply chain investments increased assets per vehicle, other factors such as material costs and design changes reduced the price.
+As Ford had market dominance in North America during the 1910s, other competitors reduced their prices to stay competitive, while offering features that were not available on the Model T such as a wide choice of colors, body styles and interior appearance and choices, and competitors also benefited from the reduced costs of raw materials and infrastructure benefits to supply chain and ancillary manufacturing businesses.

 In 1909, the cost of the Runabout started at $825.
 By 1925 it had been lowered to $260.

-The figures below are US production numbers compiled by R.E.
-Houston, Ford Production Department, August 3, 1927.
+The figures below are US production numbers compiled by R. E. Houston, Ford Production Department, August 3, 1927.
 The figures between 1909 and 1920 are for Ford's fiscal year.
 From 1909 to 1913, the fiscal year was from October 1 to September 30 the following calendar year with the year number being the year in which it ended.
 For the 1914 fiscal year, the year was October 1, 1913, through July 31, 1914.
 Starting in August 1914, and through the end of the Model T era, the fiscal year was August 1 through July 31.
 Beginning with January 1920, the figures are for the calendar year.

 The above tally includes a total of 14,689,525 vehicles.
 Ford said the last Model T was the 15 millionth vehicle produced.

 Recycling

 Henry Ford used wood scraps from the production of Model Ts to make charcoal briquettes.
 Originally named Ford Charcoal, the name was changed to Kingsford Charcoal after the Iron Mountain Ford Plant closed in 1951 and the Kingsford Chemical Company was formed and continued the wood distillation process.
 E. G. Kingsford, Ford's cousin by marriage, brokered the selection of the new sawmill and wood distillation plant site.
-Lumber for production of the Model T came from the same location, built-in 1920 called the Iron Mountain Ford which incorporated a sawmill where lumber from Ford purchased land in the Upper Peninsula of Michigan was cut and dried.
+Lumber for production of the Model T came from the same location, built in 1920 called the Iron Mountain Ford which incorporated a sawmill where lumber from Ford purchased land in the Upper Peninsula of Michigan was cut and dried.
 Scrap wood was distilled at the Iron Mountain plant for its wood chemicals, including methanol (wood alcohol), with the end by-product being lump charcoal.
 This lump charcoal was modified and pressed into briquettes and mass-marketed by Ford.